Xin Hui Chan

 CLINICAL THERAPEUTICS FOR EMERGING INFECTIOUS DISEASES

 Dr Xin Hui Chan is an NIHR Academic Clinical Lecturer in Infectious Diseases at the University of Oxford and an Honorary Specialty Registrar in Infectious Diseases and General Internal Medicine at Oxford University Hospitals.
-Her current research focuses on accelerating the development of clinical therapeutics for high-threat and emerging infectious diseases.
-She is part of Prof Sir Peter Horby’s group at the Pandemic Sciences Institute.
+Her current research focuses on accelerating the equitable development of clinical therapeutics for high-threat and emerging infectious diseases such as Nipah and dengue.

 Xin Hui trained in medicine, infectious diseases, and tropical medicine in Oxford, London (LSHTM & University College London Hospitals), and Southeast Asia with further experience in North America (US National Institutes of Health), sub-Saharan Africa (MRC Unit The Gambia), and Southeastern Europe.